Ra-Na/Anisotropy-of-Stiffness-Tetrads/README.md

 by M. Weber, R. Glüge and A. Bertram.

-The Mathematica-Script calculates the distances of a given stiffness *C* tetrad to its projections *C<sub>i</sub> = P<sub>i</sub> * C* onto 7 of the 8 symmetry classes of elasticity (every *C* is triclinic).
+The Mathematica-script calculates the distances of a given stiffness *C* tetrad to its projections *C<sub>i</sub> = P<sub>i</sub> * C* onto 7 of the 8 symmetry classes of elasticity (every *C* is triclinic).
 The distance is defined as *d<sub>i</sub> = 1 - |C<sub>i</sub>| / |C|*, being 0 if *C* falls into the symmetry class *i* and not exceeding 1.
 As the axes of anisotropy are unknown, *d* is minimized over three rotation angles.

 [Research group website](https://www.ifme.ovgu.de/ifme/en/cem.html)